De Forville

 De Forville 2022 Langhe Nebbiolo DOC Login In Stock

-De Forville 2020 Nebbiolo d'Alba, San Rocco, DOC Login In Stock
+De Forville 2020 Nebbiolo d'Alba, San Rocco, DOC Login <1 Case

 The name of De Forville is closely related to a wine that has become more and more important over the years: Barbaresco.
 The De Forville family immigrated to Piedmont from Belgium in 1848 and established themselves in the village of Barbaresco in 1860.
 Here, the family was instantly engaged in growing the Nebbiolo grape under the direction of Gioachino De Forville.
 He was succeeded by his son Vincenzo, followed by Vincenzo’s nephew Paolo.
 Paolo’s daughter, Mafalda and her husband, Bruno Anfosso, represented the fourth generation.
 Now, the fifth generation is represented by their sons: Valter and Paolo Anfosso.
 To Paolo and Valter wine is not only a drink, it is the heritage of a territory that has to be protected and promoted among those who appreciate wine that is produced respecting the tradition which made it great, and which has adopted innovative technology to support the production.